 - Files get routed to the proper people for approval.
 People are notified via email and tasks such as file converter (which converts a file to a neutral format) can be executed.

 - Notifying supervisors individually, sending files to the necessary locations and converting the file to a neutral format.

 Thanks for reading!
-Don't forget to take a minute to subscribe to the Alignex Blog for similar content delivered straight to your inbox.
+Don't forget to subscribe to the Alignex Blog to always stay up to date on the world of SOLIDWORKS.

 Editor's Note: This post was originally published in October 2015 and has been updated for accuracy and comprehensiveness.